ssilverm/mfo-static-website/_exhibits/2022-the-dragons-horde.md

 exhibit-id: 22-71
 space-number: Unassigned
 description: "Handmade fantasy art sculptures."
-description-long: "Welcome to The Dragonâ€™s Horde!
+description-long: "Welcome to The Dragon’s Horde!
 An army of handmade dragons, fantasy creatures, and accessories specially and lovingly crafted by hand by artist Cid Snook.

 Each figurine has been made by hand by the artist.
 The process starts with a sketch on paper, then it is sculpted in clay, molded in silicone and cast in resin where it is then hand painted.
 "
 image: /assets/images/exhibit-images/22-71-exhibit-the-dragons-horde-img-20211112-195402509-large.jpg
 image-primary: